 grep USE_ASSERT_CHECKING /usr/include/postgresql/12/server/pg_config.h

 If this returns a value of 1, the assertions are active.
-In addition, all extensions that are complied against this server are also evaluate the Assert statements.
+Additionally, all extensions compiled against this server will also evaluate the Assert statements.

 If the check above returns 0, the PostgreSQL server needs to be recompiled.
-If a Debian-based distribution is used, it is a good idea to modify and replace the existing Debian package.
-This will then behave exactly like the original Debian package (e.g., the distribution’s own patches and changes are included) with the only difference that the assert statements are checked.
+For Debian-based distributions, it is a good idea to modify and replace the existing Debian package.
+This ensures that the package behaves exactly like the original Debian package (e.g., includes the distribution’s own patches and changes) with the only difference being that the Assert statements are checked.

 # For the Debian repository